Triangulated categories of relative 1-motives: Commutative group schemes and motives

 which proves the first part.
-Assume now $S$ to be geometrically unibranch.
+Assume now that $S$ is geometrically unibranch.
 We have a further distinguished triangle

+where $T$ (resp. $A$) is the torus (resp. abelian) part of $G$.
 The motives $\Sigma^\infty T_\BQ$ and $\Sigma^\infty L_\BQ$ are geometrically smooth by Corollary~\ref{cor:motive_torus} and its proof.
-The motive $\Sigma^\infty A_\BQ$ is a direct factor of the homological motive of $A$ by Theorem~\cite[Theorem 3.3]{AHPL}, so it is geometrically smooth.
+The motive $\Sigma^\infty A_\BQ$ is a direct factor of the motive of $A$ by \cite[Theorem 3.3]{AHPL}, so it is geometrically smooth.
 This completes the proof. \end{proof}

+\begin{remark} In Corollary \ref{cor:Deligne_da_1}, we do not know if ``geometrically smooth $1$-motive'' can be replaced by ``strongly geometrically smooth $1$-motive''. \end{remark}

-From Corollary~ and the definition of $\Sigma^\infty$, we deduce the following.
+From Corollary~\ref{coro:pullback_complex_DA} and the definition of $\Sigma^\infty$, we deduce the following.

 \begin{cor} Let $f:T\ra S$ be a morphism of schemes.
 There is an isomorphism of functors

 which is compatible with further pullbacks. \end{cor}

 As explained in Section~\ref{sec:Weil_Deligne}, we have also a covariant functoriality for finite \'etale morphisms, coming from Weil restrictions of scalars.
 Here is how this relates to pushforwards of motives.